A month has gone by since the last earnings report for Lindsay (LNN). Shares have lost about 4.2% in that time frame, underperforming the S&P 500.

-Cost of operating revenues slipped 22.7% year over year to $70.3 million.
-Gross profit was down 2.5% to $31.4 million from the $32.2 million witnessed in the year-earlier quarter.
-Gross margin came in at 30.8% compared with the 26.1% recorded in the year-ago quarter.
+Cost of operating revenues rose 54% year on year to $157 million.
+Gross profit was up 5% to $43 million from the year-earlier quarter’s levels.
+Gross margin came in at 21.5% compared with the year-ago quarter’s 28.6%.

-Irrigation segment revenues declined 28% year over year to $69.5 million in the fiscal fourth quarter.
-While North America irrigation revenues declined 31.4% from the year-ago quarter, International irrigation revenues decreased 21.4% year over year.
-Higher revenues from engineering project services and the impact of higher average selling prices were offset by lower irrigation equipment unit volume.
-The segment’s operating income plunged 67.3% year over year to $3.4 million.
+The Irrigation segment revenues increased 52% year over year to around $181 million in the fiscal second quarter.
+North America irrigation revenues rose 26% from the year-ago quarter’s levels to $101 million, primarily on higher average selling prices.
+International irrigation revenues soared 108% year over year to $80 million on higher unit sales volumes and higher selling prices.
+The segment’s operating income increased 37% year on year to $24.7 million.

 How Have Estimates Been Moving Since Then?

-Currently, Lindsay has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Lindsay has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of this revision looks promising.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
 Notably, Lindsay has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.